sonertari/PFFW/README.md

     + Make /dest owned by build:wobj and set its perms to 700
     + Create /dest/dest/ and /dest/rel/ folders

-- Fetch PFFW sources and update if upgrading:
+- Fetch the PFFW sources and update if upgrading:
 	+ Install git
 	+ Clone PFFW to your home folder

-	+ Bump version number X.Y in the sources, if upgrading
+	+ Bump the version number X.Y in the sources, if upgrading
 		+ cd/amd64/etc/boot.conf
 		+ meta/createiso
 		+ meta/install.sub